reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 Ironically, we do have a couple places in here where we need to loop over all notification objects and update them.
 Since those are no longer being kept in an array, we have to use `Object.values(state.entities)` to get an array of those notifications and loop over that.
 On the other hand, we can replace the previous fetch update logic with `notificationsAdapter.upsertMany`.

-And with that... we're done!
+And with that... we're done learning the core concepts and functionality of Redux Toolkit!

 ## What You've Learned

-Congratulations, you've completed the Redux Essentials tutorial!
-Let's see what the final app looks like in action:
+We've built a lot of new behavior in this section.
+Let's see what how the app looks with all those changes:

 <iframe
   class="codesandbox"